 I ran away from home several times.
-Most of the time, I would wander around downtown and end up going back home when school started up the following week.
+Most of the time, I would wander around downtown and go back home when school started up the following week.
 In my teen years, I had my share of trouble.
 I was a quiet, shy kid looking for something to fill a void in my life.
 Getting in trouble was a way of getting attention, but the wrong kind of attention.
 I remember the last time I got into trouble when I was a teenager.
 A police officer pulled me aside and talked with me.
 One of the things he said to me was, “You don’t belong here.
 You’re a good kid.
 I don’t want to see you waste your life away.”
 That got me thinking.
 Since the divorce, the man in the family, I was only sixteen, and I had to find myself.

 Still, I did not know what I wanted to do with my life.
 Instead of staying at home and doing nothing, I decided to join the service.
 One weekend I went to the mall where the recruiting offices were.
 The only one open was the Marine Corps, where a Sergeant greeted me at the door—dressed in his blues uniform.
 At 16, just the look of the uniform was impressive.
 Talking to him made me feel that I belonged.
 That night I signed up.
 Since I was underage, my adopted mother had to sign me in.